 The work package is lead by Professor Pär Olsson (KTH) and Dr Peter Szakalos (KTH).

 PhD student Christopher Peterson (KTH) is performing mechanical testing of alumina forming steels in lead.

 WP3: Development and testing of novel materials, coatings and manufacturing techniques

 In WP3, novel coatings and coating techniques will be developed for protection of components exposed to lead.
 Simulated fission product nitride powders are produced for manufacture of uranium nitride simfuel in WP4.
 Fretting tests of alumina forming steels will be performed in a liquid lead environment.
-Laser welding test of alumina forming steel overlays on SS316 will be conducted.
+Laser welding test of alumina forming steel overlays on SS316 and 15-15Ti tubes will be conducted.

 The work package is lead by Professor Marta-Lena Antti (LTU) and Professor Gunnar Westin (UU).
 Senior scientist inovlved are Associate professor Jens Hardell (LTU), Professor Farid Akhtar (LTU), Jan Frostevarg (LTU), Leonardo Pelcastre (LTU), Post-docs Hadi Torkamani (LTU), Sarmad Katea (UU), and PhD students Daria Kolbas (LTU) and Paul Gruber (LTU).

 WP4: Nuclear fuel development